Mental health problems – system down?

 No one wants their child to end up in the ED for any reason.
 The earlier you seek advice and take appropriate action when you see concerning mood or behaviour changes, the easier it is to manage and resolve problems without a crisis.

 Even if all is well at the moment, it’s a good idea to be familiar with available services.
-On the school website there is advice on finding information and support for a range of needs (Current families > Counselling).
+On this website there is advice on finding information and support for a range of needs.